zahradeenie/server/README.md

 Module constants can be used to hold data that can be used by any function within a module.
 It's defined at the top of the module and has the following syntax: `@constant_name [x, y]`

+The file extension `.eex` stands for embedded elixir.
+The EEx module allows you to read .eex files and dynamically fill in the values.
+To use dynamic values in .eex templates you use the following syntax: `<%= data %>`

+A comprehension is a shorthand expression for looping over enumberables.
+Commonly used in .eex templates.

 ## Installation